jonathancraddock/mootparadox_grav/pages/03.outdoors/quick-spit-antifog-goggle-spray/item.md

 title: 'Quick Spit Antifog Goggle Spray'
 date: '18-06-2020 16:00'
 media_order: '00quickspit.jpg,quick-spit-1.jpg'
+taxonomy:
+    tag:
+        - goggles
+        - anti-fog
+        - 'open water'
+    outdoors-cat:
+        - swimming
 ---

 I began swimming outdoors in June 2020.
-To put this in context, summer began well and at a rough guess, I’d say the water temperature was close to 15 degrees.
-Of course, when your goggles steam up after less than 30 seconds, it puts rather a dampener on your swim!
+To put this in context, summer began well and the water temperatures in the North Tyne were around 15 degrees.
+But, when your goggles steam up after less than 30 seconds, it does put rather a dampener on your swim!
-The fogging was so rapid, a minute in the water reduced my visibility to zero.

 ===

+The fogging was so rapid, I had basically no visibility.
+These goggles were never great, even in a pool, but I used to manage half a dozen lengths before having to sort them out.
+In this colder environment, they

 During the COVID-19 lockdown it has been difficult to try on new goggles.
 Knowing these Speedos were a good fit, it seemed worth trying an antifog spray before taking